varkenvarken/CoffeeScraper/Readme.md

 The code isn't very robust and not very well tested.
 It is not production code but meant as a personal experiment.

 ## Build and deploy

+The idea is to run the container with the app once a day, using a cronjob on the machine that hosts my docker service.

 See [docs/build.md](docs/build.md)